 What a fantastic book!
-We have a Jack Russell terrier rescued from a puppy farm and she was scared and nervous off everything, we got this book and followed zak’s advice and now she is a lovely, outgoing dog who loves everyone now.
-I highly recommend this book..
+We have a Jack Russell terrier rescued from a puppy farm and she was scared and nervous about everything, we got this book and followed zak’s advice and now she is a lovely, outgoing dog who loves everyone now.
+I highly recommend this book.

 -Antonia Lidia Simeon

 This is a great book on sensible and ‘common sense’ empathetic methods for teaching dogs.
 More importantly, it’s a great book for training humans to train dogs!
-Used alongside his you tube videos you’ll find yourself in your dog’s world learning what makes her tick and using this to to train yourself to control her:-)
+Used alongside his youtube videos you’ll find yourself in your dog’s world learning what makes her tick and using this to train yourself to control her:-)